Terry Oldfield: Early life

 Born in Palmers Green, North London, Oldfield and his siblings were raised in the Roman Catholic faith of their mother, Maureen.
 Oldfield spent his childhood partly in Dublin and partly in Reading, Berkshire.
 He later attended Douai School a Benedictine monastery school and also spent a few terms at the Oratory School in Woodcote, Oxfordshire.
 His earliest musical experiences were in the myriad of folk clubs that sprang up in the UK during the late 1960s and early 1970s, listening to the songs of Leonard Cohen, Bert Jansch, John Renbourn and Bob Dylan.

 Oldfield left school at 16 to travel the world and worked as a roadie for various bands including The Byrds.
 During an extended stay on the Greek island of Hydra, he took up his first musical instrument, the flute.
 "I think it was learning to play in this way, with no formal guidance, that allowed me to develop the ability to compose music.
 I spent many happy days improvising tunes and discovering scales and arpeggios for myself, and soon started to teach myself to write these things down".
 Terry's only formal music training was in Agra, India, where he spent some time learning to play the tabla.

 In the early 1970s, Terry and his brother Mike formed a band called 'Barefoot' (or 'Barefeet') playing rock'n'roll at colleges and clubs throughout the UK.
-Mike later went on to record the highly successful Tubular Bells and Terry played the flute in the live performance at the Queen Elizabeth Hall, June 25, 1973, London.
+Mike later went on to record the highly successful Tubular Bells and Terry played the flute in the live performance at the Queen Elizabeth Hall on 25 June 1973.

 Terry also appears on Mike's albums Hergest Ridge (woodwind – uncredited), Ommadawn (pan-pipes) and extensively on Incantations (flute).